February’s Warmth, Brought to You by Climate Change

 A bonanza of heat records fell throughout February in almost all quarters of the U.S. and research released on Wednesday shows that this pervasive spring-like warmth was made possible by climate change.

-The rise in planetary heat made the freakishly warm February up to 13 times more likely than it was around 120 years ago, according to the analysis by scientists working on the World Weather Attribution team.
+The rise in planetary heat made the freakishly warm February at least three times more likely than it was around 120 years ago, according to the analysis by scientists working on the World Weather Attribution team.
 While it was a month to remember, by mid-century that type of heat could occur every three years unless carbon pollution is curtailed.

 February temperature anomalies over North America.
 ECMWF analysis compared to ERA-interim 1981-2010.

-Note: Editors note: An earlier version of this story noted global warming made the February warm spell 13 times more likely instead of at least three.